carbon-language/carbon-lang/llvm/lib/System/README.txt

  3. No exposed system-specific functions.
  4. No exposed system-specific data.
  5. Data in lib/System classes must use only simple C++ intrinsic types.
- 6. Errors are handled by throwing std::string *only*.
+ 6. Errors are handled by returning "true" and setting an optional std::string
- 7. Library must not throw any exceptions except std::string.
+ 7. Library must not throw any exceptions, period.
  8. Interface functions must not have throw() specifications.
  9. No duplicate function impementations are permitted within an operating system class.